Jay-Sung-Lim/Treasure-Meal-Planner/README.md

 # About The Project
 ![treasuremeals](https://github.com/Jay-Sung-Lim/Treasure-Meal-Planner/assets/107202611/a594fa22-84c2-4f80-88b0-84070db8e40d)
-Treasure Meal Planner utilizes OpenAI's Chat GPT to help you create your own meals.
+This project utilizes OpenAI's Chat GPT to help you create your own meals.
 Since the Chat GPT is already assigned the role of a meal planner, it uses the information you provide (height, weight, dietary requirements, etc.) to provide optimized information.

 This project is based on OpenAI's official documentation and was submitted to the 2023 Treasure hacks 3.5 hackathon.